 Some of the newer applications, such as CRM, supply chain management (SCM) and product life cycle management, apparently comprise large chunks of Java code already.
 But rewriting something like SAP Financials is a "delicate subject" within the company, according to Franz-Josef Fritz, vice president of mySAP Technology -- and it is certainly not going to happen within the next couple of years.

 The part of SAP's announcement that caused such a fuss was its apparent rejection of Microsoft's .NET Web services strategy in favor of a Java-driven one.
 But Fritz explained that SAP will be able to use .NET services and make SAP's technology available via .NET as long as Microsoft and SAP stay in line on Web services standards.
-Fritz points
+Fritz points out that support for things like SOAP for messaging and WSDL for describing Web services is included in the current 6.10 release of SAP's application server, which has actually been shipping since July 2000, with SAP tagging the Web services support onto it as needed.

 The next version of the application server, version 6.20, will be the first to support Java, and will run two execution environments -- Java and ABAP -- in parallel, but with a single monitoring and communication system, says Fritz.
 It is finishing beta testing now and will ship early in 2002.
 The Java element of that application server will come from SAP's In-Q-My Java application server.
 That product is currently compliant with version 1.2 of Java enterprise edition and needs to get to version 1.3, which adds crucial support for Enterprise Java Beans.